ItzRock/HasteDemoModRepo/README.md

 ```

 5. Create a pull request. (optionally ping me in the Haste server @anthony.stai)

+## Some brief guidelines.
+* Mods uploaded should be BepInEx (unless special permission to use melonloader by Anthony) and `Assembly-CSharp.dll` modifications are absolutely not okay.
+* No obfuscated mods.
+* Please be sure you aren't using other people's copyrighted assets without permission.
+If your unsure please join the official Haste: Broken Worlds Discord server down below.

 ## Need more help?
 Come join us in the `#haste-modding` channel in the official [Haste: Broken Worlds community discord server](https://discord.gg/hastebrokenworlds).
 We're happy to help!